 \section{Space-time embedment check via Ricci scalar}

-The Ricci scalar for each metric \(g_{ab}\) and \(\tilde{g}_{ab} = g_{ab}+\tilde{A}_{a}\tilde{A}_{b}\) can be computed by using Equation (\ref{space-time christoffel}) in Appendix \ref{appendix Christoffel deformed}.
-If \(R \neq \tilde{R}\), the two metric cannot express the same 4D hypersurface, so the embedment of the space-time in the present model and in Kaluza-Klein theory will be different.
+The Ricci scalar for each metric \(g_{ab}\) and \(\tilde{g}_{ab} = g_{ab}+\tilde{A}_{a}\tilde{A}_{b}\) can be computed by using equation (\ref{space-time christoffel}) in appendix \ref{appendix Christoffel deformed}.
+If \(R \neq \tilde{R}\), the two metrics cannot express the same 4D hypersurface, so the embedding of the space-time in the present model and in Kaluza–Klein theory will be different.
 The calculation is done up to the second power of \(\tilde{A}_a\) and higher order terms are excluded in the following equations.
-Starting from Equation (\ref{space-time christoffel}), the relation between the Riemann tensor becomes
+Starting from equation (\ref{space-time christoffel}), the Riemann tensor becomes

 By remembering that \(\tilde{A}_a\) is the retarded solution in the Lorenz gauge for Maxwell's equations in the deformed space-time, we have \(\tilde{\nabla}_a\tilde{A}^a=0\).
 Using this, the Ricci tensor becomes